unosquare/tubular-dotnet/README.md

 ## Building C# Library

-Depending in your environment you must use the solution **Unosquare.Tubular.sln** if you want to build with `dotnet` or **Unosquare.Tubular.Lib.sln** if you use `msbuild` or `xbuild`.

-In other words, use first solution file for VS2015 with .NET Core support or the second one for any other environment.
+To build the solution you need VS2017 with .NET Core support.

 ## Sample